What to expect

 - heart attack and stroke

 - pulmonary embolism (blood clots in the lungs)

-Life expectancy can also vary in patients with IPF.
-Your own life expectancy is likely to be influenced by the progression of your disease and the intensity of your symptoms.
-You may be able to increase the three to five year duration time, and improve the quality of your life, by talking to your doctor about ways to manage your symptoms and your disease progression.
+Life expectancy can vary in people with IPF.
+Your own life expectancy is likely to be influenced by your age, the progression of the disease, and the intensity of your symptoms.
+You may be able to increase the three-year estimation, and improve the quality of your life, by talking to your doctor about ways to manage your symptoms and your disease progression.

 There’s no cure for IPF, but research through the National Heart, Lung, and Blood Institute is working to increase awareness of the disease, raise money for research, and conduct clinical trials to search for a life-saving cure.

 Newer anti-scarring medications, such as pirfenidone (Esbriet) and nintedanib (OFEV), have been shown to slow the progression of the disease in many people.
 These medications haven’t improved life expectancy, however.
 Reseachers continue to look for combinations of medications that may further improve outcomes.